Time off for trade union duties and activities

 - type of employer

-- the importance of health and safety at work
+- importance of health and safety at work

-- the amount of time off you've already had
+- amount of time off you've already had

-What if you are not allowed to take time off?
+Options if you’re not allowed to take time off

 Before taking the matter to an Industrial Tribunal try and sort out the problem by discussing the matter with your employer.
 You might also consider involving a full-time union officer or see if your employer will involve the LRA.